Shurretta Metcalf: Professional career

 Metcalf made her professional debut on January 16, 2016, where she lost a four-round unanimous decision (UD) bout to Samantha Salazar at the Gas Monkey Bar N' Grill in Dallas, Texas.

 Metcalf faced Melissa Oddessa Parker on July 29, 2023, winning the bout by majority decision.
 Metcalf faced Miyo Yoshida for vacant IBF Inter-continental female bantamweight title on November 7, 2023.
 She won the bout by unanimous decision to capture the vacant title.

 IBF bantamweight champion

 Yoshida vs. Metcalf

 Metcalf faced Miyo Yoshida in a rematch, this time for the IBF female bantamweight title in New York City on October 23, 2024.
 She won the bout by unanimous decision to win the world title.

 Metcalf vs. Johnson

 Holding the IBF bantamweight title, Metcalf was scheduled to face WBC, WBO and Ring champion Dina Thorslund in a championship unification bout on 11 July 2025, at Madison Square Garden in New York.
 After the latter withdrew due to pregnancy and vacated her belts, she was replaced by WBA champion Cherneka Johnson, with the fight elevated to an undisputed championship.
 Metcalf lost by stoppage in the ninth round.

+On 8 August 2026, Metcalf lost to Amanda Galle via unanimous decision over eight rounds at Caribe Royale in Orlando, Florida, USA.